Feeling hot, hot, hot.

-There is something perfectly autumnal about a mug of hot mulled apple cider.
-This mulled apple cider recipe combines just the right combination of mulling spices for a delicious and quintessential seasonal drink.
-Best of all, this cider is an easy “dump and stir” recipe that practically cooks itself.
+There is something perfectly autumnal about a mug of mulled hot apple cider.
+Mulled apple cider recipes like this combines just the right combination of mulling spices for a delicious and quintessential seasonal drink.
+Best of all, this cider is an easy “dump and stir” recipe that practically cooks itself, with only about 15 minutes of total time.